 - WiFi clients can enjoy seamless roaming;

 - It allows to distinguish traffic coming from different SSIDs using VLAN tags;

 - It grants clients access to auto-discovery services;

 - It grants clients both Internet access and full LAN access.

 In Bridge mode, Plasma Cloud Access Points are not configured to run their own DHCP servers.
 Instead, they must rely on an upstream DHCP server to assign IP addresses to all clients belonging to the bridged network.

 Before switching to Bridge mode, please ensure there is a DHCP server present in your LAN and configured according to your needs.
-When manually configuring a DHCP server, please make sure your designated DHCP IP address pool is large enough to accommodate all clients in your network.
+When manually configuring a DHCP server, ensure your designated DHCP IP address pool is large enough to accommodate all clients in your network.
 Once the IP address pool is exhausted, new wireless and wired clients in Bridge mode will no longer be able to connect to your network.

 By nature, Bridge mode grants clients full access to your LAN, enabling them to connect to wired services such as printers, file servers, surveillance cameras. etc. Layer 2 applications such as auto-discovery services or VLAN can also be used with this mode.

 To configure either Routing or Bridge mode, please follow the steps below: